 - Stay organized

-Organizers which hang on the back of a (grown up) car seat make toys, wipes, change of clothes and such, much more easy to access.
+Organizers which hang on the back of a (grown-up) car seat make toys, wipes, change of clothes, and such, much easier to access.

 - Plan rest stops in advance